-Several questions remain unanswered.
-First, both window-based and equation-based congestion control schemes have been studied recently.
-Window-based schemes do not use history while equation-based schemes do so.
-Could one explore the design space between these two schemes?
-Second, can one provide a wider selection of TCP-friendly congestion control schemes by using history information?
-Third, previous approaches provide smoothness of transmission rate but sacrifice aggressiveness.
-Can one provide high smoothness in steady state as well as better transient behavior when network conditions change drastically (e.g., when there is a sudden increase in available bandwidth)?
+Our work is motivated by the need for new controls that have high smoothness in steady state and high aggressiveness/responsiveness when network conditions change drastically.
+To that end, we explore the design space between window-based and equation-based congestion control schemes.
+Previous windowbased schemes do not use history while equation-based schemes do so.
+History information can be useful to improve the behavior of previous window-based schemes such as AIMD.
+For example, the congestion window size in the past is not only an indicator of the current congestion level of the network, but also a good predictor of the congestion state for the future.
+Furthermore, previous window-based schemes provide smoothness of transmission rate but sacrifice aggressiveness.
+We answer the question of whether we can provide high smoothness in steady state as well as better transient behavior when network conditions change drastically (e.g., when there is a sudden increase in available bandwidth).